eljefe303030/Melius/README.md

 ## FAQ (Frequently Asked Questions)
 **Q. I have a yellow bit in my health bar and am unable to get full health.**

-A. This is enviornmental Damage, you will need to see a doctor or use nanobot injectors to heal this.
-You will get a random amount of environmental damage when starting the game withut using SKK fast start.
+A. This is environmental Damage, you will need to see a doctor or use nanobot injectors to heal this.
+You will get a random amount of environmental damage when starting the game without using SKK fast start.

 **Q. Is this modlist compatible with Watchtower.**